 Wake up the captain it’s time to take this boat downriver to MGM National Harbor (101 MGM National Ave., National Harbor, Md.).
 Start (or end) your night in Blossom Cocktail Lounge, which stays open until 6 a.m. on weekends, or saunter between hands of high-stakes poker from the casino to cocktails at Felt Nightclub.
 Hungry?
 Order from the snack menu anytime.

-WHARF DC PHOTO COURTESY OF HOFFMAN-MADISON WATERFRONT; COFFEE PHOTO COURTESY OF BLUE BOTTLE COFFEE; BRUNCH PHOTO BY JACKIE MARIE; OFFICINA PHOTO BY SCOTT SUCHMAN; DESSERT PHOTO COURTESY OF MILK BAR; CHLOE PHOTO BY SCOTT SUCHMAN; DEL MAR PHOTO BY GREG POWERS; MGM PHOTOS COURTESY OF MGM NATIONAL HARBOR; PEARL STREET WAREHOUSE PHOTOS BY JOY ASICO
+Photography by: WHARF DC PHOTO COURTESY OF HOFFMAN-MADISON WATERFRONT; COFFEE PHOTO COURTESY OF BLUE BOTTLE COFFEE; BRUNCH PHOTO BY JACKIE MARIE; OFFICINA PHOTO BY SCOTT SUCHMAN; DESSERT PHOTO COURTESY OF MILK BAR; CHLOE PHOTO BY SCOTT SUCHMAN; DEL MAR PHOTO BY GREG POWERS; MGM PHOTOS COURTESY OF MGM NATIONAL HARBOR; PEARL STREET WAREHOUSE PHOTOS BY JOY ASICO